-Elizabeth Truss was appointed Chief Secretary to the Treasury on 11 June 2017.
+Elizabeth Truss was appointed Secretary of State for International Trade and President of the Board of Trade on 24 July 2019.
+She was appointed Minister for Women and Equalities on 10 September 2019.
 She was elected as the Conservative MP for south west Norfolk in 2010.

 Elizabeth studied philosophy, politics and economics at Merton College, Oxford.

 Elizabeth entered Parliament in 2010.
 She was appointed Parliamentary Under Secretary of State for Education and Childcare in September 2012.
 Elizabeth served as the Secretary of State for Environment, Food and Rural Affairs from July 2014 until July 2016.

 Elizabeth was Lord Chancellor and Secretary of State for Justice from July 2016 until June 2017.
 She was Chief Secretary to the Treasury from June 2017 until July 2019.

 Elizabeth was previously Deputy Director at Reform.
 She also worked in the energy and telecommunications industry for 10 years as a commercial manager and economics director, and is a qualified management accountant.